Azure/autorest/docs/user/literate-file-formats/configuration.md

 # Literate Configuration

 ## About the Literate file formats
 The literate configuration format is a [CommonMark](http://spec.commonmark.org/) document that has embedded code blocks for machine readable sections.
 This encourages easy-to-author documentation while permitting the specificity desired when authoring and processing instructions.

 ### Notable Features
-- All the relavent settings for generating code for any language can be unified into a single location
+- All the relevant settings for generating code for any language can be unified into a single location
-- Choose a specific version (or a valid range?) of AutoRest to run (discovery/acquring when necessary.)
+- Choose a specific version (or a valid range?) of AutoRest to run (discovery/acquiring when necessary.)
 - Specify the OpenAPI files that it applies to.
 - Apply code generation tweaks without having to mark up the OpenAPI

 ## The File Format

 The Literate configuration file is a CommonMark (aka Markdown) file that has code blocks.

 In order that AutoRest identifies a CommonMark document as a **AutoRest Configuration** file, the markdown must contain the following string (we call it the magic string) exactly (and not as the first line in the file!) :